mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 .then(x => console.log(`result: ${x}`))
 .catch(e => console.error(`error: ${e}`))
 ```
-Listing: Using ECMAScript 2015 Promises.
+Listing: An example use of ECMAScript 2015 Promises.

 **Classes.**
 The Javascript is an object-oriented language with a prototypical inheritance.
-This means that for every object there is also another object, its prototype.
+This means that for each object there is also another object, its prototype.
 Each prototype has its own prototype.
 These relations form a prototype chain.
 There are multiple ways to define a *class* in Javascript.
 There are also
 multiple ways to make this class extend another class.
 The ECMAScript 2015
 introduced one more method, with the `class` keyword.
 This method is the most
-readable one because resembles constructs from class-based OOP languages like
+readable one because it resembles constructs from class-based OOP languages
-Java or C++.
+like Java or C++.
 Class can define methods, properties and static attributes.
-Different ways of defining a class are shown on [@Lst:D-es-class-es5] and
+Different ways of defining a class are shown in [@Lst:D-es-class-es5] and
 [@Lst:D-es-class-es2015].

 ```{#lst:D-es-class-es5 .javascript .numberLines}